Incisivi/Incisivi/README.md

 - 👋 Hi, I’m @Incisivi
-- 👀 I’m interested in ...
-Phyton, SQL,
+- 👀 I’m interested in Kotlin, Swift, SQL, Mobile Developement
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Swift
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me incisivi@posteo.de

 <!---
 Incisivi/Incisivi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.